schalkneethling/150days-of-html/newsletter/day18-150daysofhtml.md

 On the menu today we have the following:

-* `article`
+- `article`
-* `section`
+- `section`
-* The `main` element for good measure
+- The `main` element for good measure

 First up, the `main` element.

 ## main

-While the `main` element is not part of the group of sectioning elements, instead being part of the grouping elements, it would be hard to cover `article` and `section` without introducing `main`.
-While the elements we have covered so far mostly relate to the elements that live around our page's content, tangentially related content if you will 😉, `section`, and more specifically `article` , relate to the [meat and potatoes](https://idioms.thefreedictionary.com/the+meat+and+potatoes) of our page.
+While the `main` element is not part of the group of sectioning elements, but part of the grouping elements, it would be hard to cover `article` and `section` without introducing `main`.
+While the elements we have covered so far mostly relate to the elements that live around our page’s content, tangentially related content if you will 😉, `section`, and more specifically `article` , relate to the [meat and potatoes](https://idioms.thefreedictionary.com/the+meat+and+potatoes) of our page.

 The `main` content if you will. 😜